 Enhancing human livelihoods and the conservation and restoration of Mozambique’s biodiversity

-South: Matutuine District.
-The coastal sand forests provide many non-timber products (food, medicine, edible mushroom, honey, bush meat, cooking utensils and other tools).
-High population density is threatening the fragile ecosystem.
+IIAM works with Kew’s Millennium Seed Bank to collect and conserve seeds of priority plant species.
+Seed collecting is currently focused on the coastal sand forests of southern Mozambique where high population density is threatening the fragile ecosystem.
 Medicinal and wood carving species are at particular risk of overharvesting for sale in nearby markets and there is a high level of extraction for firewood and charcoal production.
-The project will work with local NGOs and community organisations to cultivate useful species and relieve pressure on wild populations.

 - National Institute of Agricultural Research (IIAM)